EthoWatcher/EthoWatcherOS-docker/readme.md

 ## Create MongoDB Data Folder

 In order to the application runs correctly you will need to create one folder that will be used to save the data of MongoDb database.
 For example, it might be `C:\doutorado\software\EthoWatcherOS-docker\mongo_data\` or simply `C:\mongo_data\`.
-Coulde be an empty folder, if you are starting fresh, or dowloand the data from my theses.
+Coulde be an empty folder, if you are starting fresh, or dowloand the data from my theses (https://huggingface.co/datasets/jmarcolan/theses) and backup the data to MongoDB (https://www.mongodb.com/docs/manual/tutorial/backup-and-restore-tools/).

 ## Build the Docker Container